Visiting the Museum

 Is food available at the museum?

-Crackers, candy, and drinks are available in the museum store.
+Snacks and non-alcoholic beverages are available in the museum store.

 Is the museum handicapped accessible?